jdfung/VR-LazerMania/README.md

 ![ss2](https://github.com/jdfung/VR-LazerMania/blob/main/Screenshots/SS2.jpg)
 ![ss3](https://github.com/jdfung/VR-LazerMania/blob/main/Screenshots/SS3.jpg)

 If you have any questions or issues with the game, please don't hesitate to raise an issue in the Github repository.
-We hope you enjoy playing our Unity VR Spaceship Shooting Game!
+I hope you enjoy playing my Unity VR Spaceship Shooting Game!